MyTooliT/ICOtronic/ReadMe.md

 While you should be able to read the [various Markdown files of the documentation](Documentation) separately, we recommend you read the [bookdown](https://bookdown.org) manual instead.
 We provide a prebuilt version of the documentation [**here**](https://mytoolit.github.io/ICOtronic/).

-You can also download the documentation [under the GitHub Actions tab](https://github.com/MyTooliT/ICOtronic/actions/workflows/documentation.yaml) (just select the latest run and click on the link “ICOc Manual”).
+You can also download the documentation [under the GitHub Actions tab](https://github.com/MyTooliT/ICOtronic/actions/workflows/documentation.yaml) (just select the latest run and click on the link “ICOtronic Manual”).

 ### Build